|Alice In Wonderland||Andrea II **||Andrea1* *||Angel City *|

 If you pick and choose you will find some EZPASS entrances

-last dove 12/2015.
-It is now difficult to dive thanks to the kite surfers
+last dove 11/2020.
+It can be difficult to dive thanks to the kite surfers

 You won't find this on your books.
 This is a hut on the beach south just past the kiting surfing beach and Margate bay.
 Has been one of my favorites since some friends of mine dragged me there.
 The reef goes deep and is subject to strong current from time to time.
 The snorkel to the drop off is on the medium length side. (not as short as windsock mind you).
 Be aware of the kite boarders who think they own the water.
 ALSO be courteous... the shack is owned and occupied.. and has been abused by tourists. treat it like it is someone's home